westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Bail type and amount

-According to the WV Code 29B - West Virginia Code, inmate records are available to the public.
+Under the WV Code 29B - West Virginia Code, most inmate records are generally available to the public.
 The West Virginia Division of Corrections and Rehabilitation is the state repository for inmate records.
 The Division of Corrections manages access to inmate records and also provides an online database where interested persons may access these records.
 Also, records on inmates in county jails are available at the sheriff’s office in each county across the state.

 How To Find An Inmate In West Virginia?

-To find inmates detained in a county or city jail, contact the sheriff’s office in the county of conviction.
+In order to find inmates detained in a county or city jail, inquirers may contact the sheriff’s office in the county of conviction.
 In most counties, the sheriff’s website has a database of jail inmate information where the public may search for an inmate.
-For instance, interested persons may find information on Jefferson county inmates on the Jefferson County Inmate Roster.
+For instance, interested persons may find information on Jefferson County inmates on the Jefferson County Inmate Roster.

 How To Find A Federal Inmate In West Virginia?